What kind of boats do you use?

 Do you offer a shuttle service?

-Due to COVID-19 we’re not currently offering a pickup and drop-off service.
+We’re not currently offering a pickup and drop-off service.
 Our staff is always happy to assist with directions and suggesting alternative methods of getting to our location at Fisherman’s Wharf.
 We have a paid parking lot on-site.
 Downtown is a short, scenic 10-15 walk.
-Victoria Harbour Ferries offers a very unique and entertaining water taxi service that connects our location with the heart of downtown Victoria.
+Victoria Harbour Ferries offers a unique and entertaining water taxi service that connects our location with the heart of downtown Victoria.

 What is available at Fisherman’s Wharf?

 There’s a lot to see and eat at Fisherman’s Wharf, so set aside some extra time before or after your tour.
 There are nine restaurants or food kiosks, offering everything from ice cream and Mexican to pizza and fresh seafood (take advantage of our Eagle Wing 10% discount at most food vendors).
 Wander along the dock and visit the 4 Winds Nest artisan boutique.
 View the working fishing vessels.
 Book a kayak tour or fishing charter.
 Be sure to take in the picturesque and colourful float homes that form a tight-knit little community of ocean-lovers.
 Keep an eye out for some of our furred and feathered neighbours, such as harbour seals, river otters, raccoons, blue herons and geese!